Analysis of Shuffling Beyond Pure Local Differential Privacy: Abstract

 \section{Abstract}

-Shuffling is a powerful way to amplify privacy of a local randomizer in private distributed data analysis, but existing analyses mostly treat the local differential privacy (DP) parameter $\varepsilon_0$ as the only knob and give generic upper bounds that can be loose and do not even characterize how shuffling amplifies privacy for basic mechanisms such as the Gaussian mechanism.
-We revisit the privacy blanket bound of Balle et al.\ (the \emph{blanket divergence}) and develop an asymptotic analysis that applies to a broad class of local randomizers under mild regularity assumptions, without requiring pure local DP.
-Our key finding is that the leading term of the blanket divergence depends on the local mechanism only through a single scalar parameter $\chi$, which we call the \emph{shuffle index}.
-By applying this asymptotic analysis to both upper and lower bounds, we obtain a tight band for $\delta_n$ in the shuffled mechanism’s $(\varepsilon_n,\delta_n)$-DP guarantee.
-Moreover, we derive a simple structural necessary and sufficient condition on the local randomizer under which the blanket-divergence-based upper and lower bounds coincide asymptotically. $k$-RR families with $k\ge3$ satisfy this condition, while for generalized Gaussian mechanisms the condition may not hold but the resulting band remains tight.
+Shuffling is a powerful way to amplify privacy of a local randomizer in private distributed data analysis.
+Most existing analyses of how shuffling amplifies privacy are based on the pure local differential privacy (DP) parameter $\varepsilon_0$.
+This paper raises the question of whether $\varepsilon_0$ adequately captures the privacy amplification.
+For example, since the Gaussian mechanism does not satisfy pure local DP for any finite $\varepsilon_0$, does it follow that shuffling yields weak amplification?
+To solve this problem, we revisit the privacy blanket bound of Balle et al.\ (the \emph{blanket divergence}) and develop a direct asymptotic analysis that bypasses $\varepsilon_0$.
+Our key finding is that, asymptotically, the blanket divergence depends on the local mechanism only through a single scalar parameter $\chi$ and that this dependence is monotonic.
+Therefore, this parameter serves as a proxy for shuffling efficiency, which we call the \emph{shuffle index}.
+By applying this analysis to both upper and lower bounds of the shuffled mechanism's privacy profile, we obtain a band for its privacy guarantee through shuffle indices.
+Furthermore, we derive a simple structural, necessary and sufficient condition on the local randomizer under which this band collapses asymptotically. $k$-RR families with $k\ge3$ satisfy this condition, while for generalized Gaussian mechanisms the condition may not hold but the resulting band remains tight.
 Finally, we complement the asymptotic theory with an FFT-based algorithm for computing the blanket divergence at finite $n$, which offers rigorously controlled relative error and near-linear running time in $n$, providing a practical numerical analysis for shuffle DP.